williamking1221/P2---Markov-Part-1/README.md

 ## Benchmarking and Analysis

 Answer the questions below once you have finished programming.
 You should write your answers in some text editor and then save into a PDF when you’re finished.
-To change the size of the `WordGram` you're benchmarking/testing, you should change the WordGramBenchmark static instance variable WSIZE.  ** You'll submit a PDF to Gradescope in a separate P2: Analysis assignment.**
+To change the size of the `WordGram` you're benchmarking/testing, you should change the value of the `WordGramBenchmark` static instance variable `WSIZE`.  ** You'll submit a PDF to Gradescope in a separate P2: Analysis assignment.**

 **Q1: Running Benchmarks**

+`WordGramBenchmark.java` operates on a number of Shakespearean plays.

 Run WordGramBenchmark for wordgrams of size 2-10 and record the number of WordGram values/objects that occur more than once as reported by the runs.
-For example, with WSIZE = 2, which generates 2-grams, the output of benchmark and benchmarkShift each indicates that the total # wordgrams generated is 177,634 and that the # unique wordgrams is 117,181
+For example, with WSIZE = 2, which generates 2-grams, the output of benchmark and benchmarkShift each indicates that the total # wordgrams generated is 177,634 and that the # unique wordgrams is 117,181.

-This means there are 177,634 - 117,181 = 60,453 WordGram values that
+This means there are 177,634 - 117,181 = 60,453 duplicate WordGram values.
-occur more than once.
 Find these same numbers/values for other orders of k and complete the table below for different k-grams (in other words different values of `WSIZE`).

 | WSIZE | # duplicates|
 | --- | --- |